IZKNakhil/Prime-Pyramid/README.md

 The purpose of this repository is to make the experiments reproducible.

-The source code used for the Prime Pyramid visualization and for testing the AE Conjecture is included in the repository.
+The source code used for the Prime Pyramid is included in the repository.

 Future updates may include: